 You can order Assimilation, Resilience, and Survival: A History of the Stewart Indian School, 1890-2020 on the University of Nebraska Press website.
 Use the code 6AS22 for a 40% discount!!

-Previously, Samantha’s career focused on international affairs and U.S. foreign policy.
-She worked as an intelligence analyst for nearly a decade at the National Security Agency at Fort Meade, Maryland, where she wrote intelligence reports and assessments, supervised teams of up to 35 intelligence analysts and linguists, and worked as an adjunct instructor at the National Cryptologic School.
-Samantha also spent two years working at the U.S. Institute of Peace in Washington, D.C., where she organized international and local conferences, drafted reports on international conflict resolution, and conducted research on reconciliation in the Balkans.
+Previously, my career focused on international affairs and U.S. foreign policy.
+I worked as an intelligence analyst for nearly a decade at the National Security Agency at Fort Meade, Maryland, where I wrote intelligence reports and assessments, supervised teams of up to 35 intelligence analysts and linguists, and worked as an adjunct instructor at the National Cryptologic School.
+I also spent two years working at the U.S. Institute of Peace in Washington, D.C., where I organized international and local conferences, drafted reports on international conflict resolution, and conducted research on reconciliation in the Balkans.

-Originally from Sacramento, California, Samantha now lives just outside of her hometown with her husband and kids.
-In her spare time she likes to cook, read, and spend as much time with her family as she can.
+I am originally from Sacramento, California, and now live just outside of my hometown with my family.
+In my spare time I like to cook, read, and spend as much time with my family as I can.

 Education